 Prescription Drug Abuse in the Elderly

-Substance abuse is not only the over consumption of an illegal drug such as heroin or cocaine.
-Abuse of a prescription is also substance abuse.
+Substance use disorder is not only the over consumption of an illegal drug such as heroin or cocaine.
+Abuse of a prescription is also substance use disorder.
 Many elderly adults use prescription drugs from medical doctors.
 In fact, even though adults 65 years old and older make up around 13 percent of the U.S. population, the elderly make up for about 33 percent of the prescription drugs prescribed in the nation.

 Elderly adults often take prescription drugs because they suffer from serious ailments and powerful prescription drugs might provide relief.
 But, elderly people should take doctor-prescribed drugs with care.
 For one, if elderly adults with severe health problems misuse medications, they can make their conditions worse.
 Or, elderly adults might be using other prescriptions that could cause dangerous interactions with their new prescriptions.

 Hospitals and doctors’ offices often report medical complications caused by such misuses of a prescription drugs.
 Doctors advise elderly patients to follow precise instructions when they take prescription drugs and to inform doctors of all of the other medications and substances they are using.